J-Jyothsna/Convo-Hub/README.md

 # ConvoHub

-Connectify is a robust application that facilitates meeting scheduling, and employee collaboration.
+ConvoHub is a robust application that facilitates meeting scheduling, and employee collaboration.
 It features meeting scheduling with overlapping time zones, and email notifications to enhance productivity in an organization.

 ## Features